PeterJonesProjects/projects-msc/README.md

 ## TO BE UPDATED ONCE THE DISSERTATION HAS BEEN COMPLETED
 A collection of projects undertaken in MSc Data Science (Statistics).

-7/8 projects completed with the masters still ongoing.

 Each project below outlines the overall goal, project objective and methods used.

 Due to concerns about potential plagiarism in future iterations of the course, I am unable to upload the code and folders for each project to my GitHub portfolio.